JhanXXX/JhanXXX.github.io/_pages/about.md

 A satellite-based urban greenery assessment system using eight interpretable Sentinel-2 indices and CNN models to estimate street-level Green View Index across 19 European cities without requiring street-view imagery.
 The approach achieved R² values over 65% on unseen cities with 20m resolution input, with PCA clustering revealing distinct urban typologies and gradient-based attention analysis uncovering that model complexity must be balanced against overfitting to city-specific features for robust cross-geographic transferability.

+This work is in part financially supported by Digital Futures.

 *This work is under submission process to Transportation Research Part D. [Coding Repository](https://github.com/JhanXXX/GVI_estimation_from_satellite)*